orangeoval/scotus/README.md

 }
 ```

 Simply change ```False``` to ```True``` for the services that you want to enable.
 If you'd like to enable perma.cc, you will need to put the API key that you generated in place of ```PERMA_CC_API_KEY```.
+Lastly, all discovered opinion PDFs will be saved to your local ```scotus/docs/pdfs``` directory for safe keeping.
 That's it!
 If you encounter any bugs or experience issues setting up the application, feel free to open a ticket on this repository for further assistance.

 #### Overview Screen